-- Perkins IV requires the state to designate a sole state agency (eligible agency) to be responsible for the funds.
+- 1. Perkins V requires the state to designate a sole state agency (eligible agency) to be responsible for the funds.
 In Alabama, the State Department of Education (SDE) is the state eligible agency.
 SDE acts as the fiscal agent for all Perkins grant funds and operates under the authority of the State Board of Education (SBE).
-In accordance with the State Plan for Perkins IV, SDE negotiates a split each year of the Perkins allocation for activities at the ACCS level.
-Each state seeking funding under Title I submitted a five year plan to the U.S. Secretary of Education.
-Alabama submitted a complete six-year plan for FY 2007-2013.
-A copy of the current state plan is available on the ACCS Web site. - ACCS allocates funds to colleges, and if applicable, consortia of colleges, based on the number of CTE students receiving Pell grant at the college during the previous reporting year (or in the case of incarcerated students, those who would otherwise be Pell-eligible).
-Colleges submit an annual College Plan for Career and Technical Education, which serves as the application and extension for Perkins IV Basic Grant funds.
+In accordance with the State Plan for Perkins V, SDE negotiates a split each year of the Perkins allocation for activities at the ACCS level.
+Each state seeking funding under Title I submitted a five-year plan to the U.S. Secretary of Education.
+Alabama submitted a five-year plan for the years 2019-2020 through 2023-2024.
+A copy of the current state plan is available on the ACCS Website. - 2.
+ACCS allocates funds to colleges, and if applicable, consortia of colleges, based on the number of CTE students receiving Pell grants at the college during the previous reporting year (or in the case of incarcerated students, those who would otherwise be Pelleligible).
+Colleges submit an annual College Plan for Career and Technical Education, which serves as the application and extension for Perkins V Basic Grant funds.